 The FarmTRX Web Application is our cloud-based platform where farmers can view, query, interact with and export their yield data.
-By registering your farm and drawing or importing your field boundaries in the Web App, you create the place where recorded yield data will sort and land once pushed to the cloud via mobile phone or tablet.
+By registering your farm and drawing or importing your field boundaries in the Web App, you create the place where recorded yield data will sort and land once pushed to the cloud via the free FarmTRX Mobile App.

 Here’s what happens to your yield data once sent to the Web App…

-FarmTRX leverages years of GIS mapping and tracking expertise to offer an automatic data processing engine that actively detects, filters and corrects anomalous data points, leaving cleaned, accurate yield data and maps.
-The Web App is where yield cleanup is applied and where farmers can find their yield data.
+FarmTRX leverages years of GIS mapping and tracking expertise to offer farmers an automatic data processing engine that actively detects, filters and corrects anomalous data points, leaving cleaned, accurate yield data and maps.
+The Web App is where yield cleanup is applied and where farmers can find their yield maps.

-The Web App’s auto-corrective process is applied to farmers yield data when synced to the cloud, only if you have an active, annually renewed, subscription to the app.
+The Web App’s auto-corrective process is applied to farmers yield data when synced to the cloud, only if you have an active, annually renewed subscription to FarmTRX Premium.
 The corrective process identifies and addresses inconsistencies that may have been recorded at harvest, affects like: